pelias/documentation/transition.md

 ```

 # Changes to response document
 The response document is still plain vanilla GeoJSON.
 Dots will still show up without a problem!
+Take a look at our [specification document](https://github.com/pelias/geocodejson-spec/blob/master/draft/README.md) or our [sample response](https://github.com/pelias/geocodejson-spec/blob/master/sample.geo.json?short_path=7cdb999) for further details.

 ## Metadata
 The `FeatureCollection` object is now prefixed by a `geocoding` object that has lots of goodies about the request (how Mapzen Search parsed your query, certain explicit errors and all warnings, licensing link).
-Take a look at our [specification document](https://github.com/pelias/geocodejson-spec/blob/master/draft/README.md) for further details.

 ## Features
 The bulk of a valid response is still a `FeatureCollection` array, ordered by result ranking (top result first).
 Changed feature response elements include: